Bira/octopus-carnival/_posts/2023-10-16-neverwinter-gauntlgrym-02.md

 duergar trouble.
 Their mission is to prevent anyone from messing with Maegera, and thus from getting in the way of the AbSov's remote experiment with her.

-Like most Underdark villains, mind flayers are fond of slavery and they keep their captives here as well.
+This means they fight the duergar, but they aren't any less evil than their foes.
+Like most Underdark villains mind flayers are fond of slavery, and they keep their captives here as well.

 This region is also where the dwarves built secure vaults to store a variety of horrors they found in their delves.
-Most are still secure, but you never know when someone might open one.
-One of the vaults that are already open is the one that housed the original population of dire corbies, and which has become their largest nest now.
+Most are still secure, but some have been opened over the centuries.
+One of the vaults that are already open is the one that housed the original population of dire corbies, and which has become their largest nest.
 They keep a lot of treasure there that no other faction has managed to claim yet.

 Beneath even this, you get into tunnels that aren't part of Gauntlgrym, and